 Wistron’s third Indian iPhone plant is located in Narasapura.
 Wistron has manufactured many iPhone models, like the iPhone SE, 6S, and 7:

 “Wistron says that its third Indian iPhone plant is now ramping up for full-scale production after an earlier successful trial.
 Wistron was Apple’s first iPhone assembler in the country, and initially began production with the iPhone SE — still sold there — before adding the iPhone 6S and iPhone 7”

 Before India became central in Apple’s production process, the tech giant used to rely on China.
-But due to Apple’s unstable relationship with China, the company started to rely on India as a manufacturing center.
-Additionally, the importance of not relying on one country for the production of the company’s smartphones was highlighted when the coronavirus hit China, and iPhone production was shut down in the country.
+But due to the United States’ unstable relationship with China, the company started to rely on India as a manufacturing center.

 Wistron Selling Assembly Plants to Luxshare Precision

 Last month it was reported that Wistron had agreed to sell its iPhone assembly plants in the city of Kunshan to Luxshare Precision.
 According to the report, “The decision [to sell the facility] is with Apple’s consent and it’s part of Apple’s plan.
 Later Luxshare will start to do iPhone assembly in China, while Wistron will focus on iPhone manufacturing in India.”

 This acquisition could lead to Luxshare Precision in becoming a major competitor of Foxconn as it would increase the company’s share in manufacturing Apple products.